Takotsubo tends to affect more women than men and in particular women over 50 years old, which can sometimes be attributed to menopause.

 An editorial about Takotsubo cardiopathy and its relation to Coronary Artery Disease.

-If you have been diagnosed with Takotsubo or know someone who has it, here are some Facebook groups you can check out:
+If you have been diagnosed with Takotsubo or know someone who has it, here are some Facebook groups you can consider:

 This is a public Facebook group for people who are looking for information and support on Takotsubo.